Inverting Gradient Attacks Makes Powerful Data Poisoning: Background

 \paragraph{Defenses} against data poisoning have been studied through different approaches such as data sanitization \cite{steinhardt2017certified}, data augmentation \cite{borgnia_strong_2020}, bagging \cite{wang_improved_2022} or pruning and fine-tuning \cite{liu2018finepruning}.
 However, the effectiveness of such defenses rely on strong assumptions such as the learner having access to a clean dataset, on the convexity of the loss w.r.t. the model's parameters or the learner's ability to train a very large number of models.
 And still, attackers could find ways to break these defenses \cite{koh_stronger_2021}.
-Even if a theoretically sound and impenetrable defense mechanism against data poisoning might be impossible \cite{elmhamdi2023impossible}, making the attacker's job harder by adding several imperfect yet constraining defenses in a \say{Swiss cheese}\footnote{\url{https://en.wikipedia.org/wiki/Swiss_cheese_model}}-like model (as in cybersecurity) is still necessary.
+Even if a theoretically sound and impenetrable defense mechanism against data poisoning might be impossible \cite{elmhamdi2023impossible,hardt2023algorithmic}, making the attacker's job harder by adding several imperfect yet constraining defenses in a ``Swiss cheese''\footnote{\url{https://en.wikipedia.org/wiki/Swiss_cheese_model}}-like model (as in cybersecurity) is still necessary.

 \paragraph{Inverting gradients} has recently been studied in privacy attacks to reconstruct training samples based on the resulting gradient \cite{geiping2020inverting, zhao2020idlg}.
-Their central recovery mechanism relies on maximizing a similarity measure $Sim$ between a targeted gradient $g^{tgt}$ that has been computed on the data which the attacker wants to reconstruct and the actual gradients $G^{priv} = \{ \nabla_{\theta_{t}} L(h_{\theta_{t}}(x), y) \}_{(x, y) \in S}$ computed on the reconstructed data $S$:
+Their central recovery mechanism relies on maximizing a similarity measure $Sim$ between a targeted gradient $g^{(target)}$ that has been computed on the data which the attacker wants to reconstruct and the gradients $G^{(private)} = \{ \nabla_{\theta_{t}} L(h_{\theta_{t}}(x), y) \}_{(x, y) \in S}$ computed on the reconstructed data $S$ and aggregated through the $\textsc{Agg}$ function:

 Similarly, we try to recover data points that induce the closest gradient possible to a malicious gradient.
-The existence of a solution for (\ref{eq:inv-grad-priv-atk}) in the privacy attack setting is known, since actual data points have given rise to the targeted gradient $g^{tgt}$.
+The existence of a solution for (\ref{eq:inv-grad-priv-atk}) in the privacy attack setting is known, since actual data points have given rise to the targeted gradient $g^{(target)}$.
 On the contrary, gradient attacks are not actually calculated from a data point hence there is no guarantee that the inversion can find an existing solution.